rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 - Blue/green evaluated and proved too expensive given number of high-cost GPUs involved
 ## Procedures

 - Research new Kubernetes version
 	- Are there any breaking changes or deprecations?
 		- Documented changes
 		- Undocumented changes (source code diff perhaps)
-- Build new version and test for breakages
+- Build new cluster and k8sapps versions and test for breakages
-	- Spin up a new sandbox cluster at targeted version with old/existing core k8sapps
+	- Spin up a new sandbox cluster at targeted version with existing core k8sapps (kubespray)
 	- Validate that core k8sapps are working (regression test scripts, benchmarking, etc.)
 	- For each k8sapp:
 		- Check for compatibility with planned k8s version